hdahlheim/humble_ulid/README.md

 ## Why yet an other ULID package?

-I noticed that the other ULID packages where causing warnings during compilation and haven't been published to hex in a while.
+I noticed that the other ULID packages were causing warnings during compilation and haven't been published to Hex in a while.

-I'll try to keep this implementation up to date with new versions of elixir.
+I'll try to keep this implementation up to date with new versions of Elixir